Mehzabeen-Ch/Blog10/content/about/index.md

 3. I shall add a form screenshot to Blog10 page<br>
 4. I shall add a coffee page which has Bootstrap script and URL being used.
 (Under Construction).
 5. I shall add a form into form page.
 (Under Construction)
+6. My attempt of placing a form on a Bootstrap Card component for Task 4 (Page Bootrap Form).